27 Dog Breeds That Start With N

 These enormous dogs are a sight to behold, and their menacing demeanor makes them the ideal guard dogs.

-They have heads that are excessively huge and covered with folds and wrinkles, which contributes to the breed’s overall unusual appearance.
+Their heads are excessively huge and covered with folds and wrinkles, contributing to the breed’s overall unusual appearance.

 Due to their massive bones and excessive skin, these dog breeds that start with N can reach a weight exceeding 68 kilograms (150 pounds).